beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 npm start
 ```

-### 7. Deploy your changes with [Begin.com](https://begin.com) by committing your code to the `master` branch on GitHub.
+### 7. Deploy your changes with [Begin.com](https://begin.com) by committing your code to the `main` branch on GitHub.
 Check out your shiny new OAuth app!